So I Married a Ruthless Businessman

 A young bride who married a billionaire after a whirlwind romance discovers that his success may have come from a hidden past.
 That doesn't sound the most original of ideas and to be honest made for TV movie "Living with the Enemy" isn't the most original of thrillers.
 In fact with it being a TV movie a lack of originality is not the only problem which keeps it running at best as just an average thriller.
 But the thing is that "Living with the Enemy" is thrilling because it does one thing right and that is present us with a lot of feasible possibilities as the mystery thickens.
 It means that when we eventually discover the truth it isn't plucked out of the air but has managed to keep us guessing, it's just a shame that the plot has a few too many contrivances and holes to work as a truly decent thriller.

-Anyway as to the story, well there is a certain amount of cliche to this as Allison discovers that the FBI are investigating Phillip and his company and in doing so she discovers his mysterious past.
+Anyway as to the story, well there is a certain amount of cliche to this as Allison discovers that the FBI is investigating Phillip and his company and in doing so she discovers he has a mysterious past.
 There are questions over the death of his first wife Monique and the envelope she discovers that contains evidence that her husband's rivals have been killed.
 It leads us to suspect that maybe Phillip has made his fortune by being ruthless; in fact the movie opens with a computer geek getting killed in a hit and run.
 As such the whole secret meetings that Allison has with the FBI, the people who turn up dead and the shady security men who monitor her are all very cliche.

-But then "Living with the Enemy" does one thing very right and it gives us possibilities and makes them feasible as we learn that someone is playing God and getting rid of threats.
-There is Phillip who at times sounds ruthless and acts creepy and there is his controlling sister Tonya who is less than welcoming of Allison.
+But then "Living with the Enemy" does that one thing very right and it gives us possibilities and makes them feasible as we learn that someone is playing God and getting rid of threats.
+There is Phillip who at times sounds ruthless and acts creepy and there is his controlling sister Tonya who is less than welcoming towards Allison.
 Then there is Houston, Phillip's right hand man who basically runs the business plus there is the security guard who is always watching Allison.
 Each of these people could be behind the killings but we also question whether the woman who says she is FBI is really who she says she is.
-And so when everything finally comes out in the open and we learn who is the ruthless person behind the murders of rivals and threats it is more believable because unlike so many TV movies it isn't plucked out of thin air.
+And so when everything finally comes out in the open and we discover who the ruthless person is behind the murders of rivals and threats it is more believable because unlike so many TV movies it isn't plucked out of thin air.